phalcon-orphanage/docs/pl/reference/forms.rst

 Forms
 =====

-Phalcon\\Forms is a component that aids you in the creation and maintenance of forms in web applications.
+:code:`Phalcon\Forms` is a component that aids you in the creation and maintenance of forms in web applications.

 The following example shows its basic usage: